Register For Career and College Promise-CMS Students

 Check with your CDC or Guidance Counselors to see if there are books funds allocated for this program.

 You are responsible for buying your text books.
-Limited scholarships are available to defray this cost.
-The deadline for applying for this scholarship is Monday, August 11, 2014 at 5 pm.
-Click here for a link to the application.
+Limited scholarships amay be available to defray this cost.
+The application deadline for Fall 2014 has passed.
+Please check later to apply for Spring 2015.

 Parking permits are required on all CPCC campuses.
 You can pick up your parking permit at the Cashiering offices on any of our six campuses.